Sentencing of New Zealand mosque shooter begins | DW | 23.08.2020

 Brenton Tarrant, the shooter who killed 51 Muslim worshippers in New Zealand, is facing life in prison without parole.
 The court is expected to hear from 66 survivors during his four-day sentencing hearing.

-The sentencing of a gunman who killed 51 Muslim worshippers in New Zealand's worst mass shooting is set to begin on Monday under tight security.
+The sentencing of a gunman who killed 51 Muslim worshippers in New Zealand's worst mass shooting got underway on Monday under tight security.

-The Australian white supremacist, Brenton Tarrant, is due to appear in a Christchurch court for a hearing that will span over four days.

-High Court judge Cameron Mander will hear statements from 66 survivors, after which Tarrant will make his own submission ahead of the verdict.
+Australian white supremacist Brenton Tarrant appeared before the Christchurch High Court handcuffed and dressed in gray prison clothes.

 Tarrant has pleaded guilty to 51 murder charges, 40 charges of attempted murder and one charge of committing a terrorist act.